sepidehsalman/LangChain-Docs-Bot/README.md

 - Uses **Retrieval-Augmented Generation (RAG)**
 - Simple **CLI interface** for interactive chatting
 - Custom system prompt to control chatbot behavior

 ---

+## Sample Interaction

+- Ask a question about the documents: What is X?
+- Answer: X is defined as…

+---